ga4gh/compliance/docs/RunningTests_CLI.md

 There are two ways to run the CTK you just unzipped from the command line: you can use the '`java`' command, or you can use the '`ctk`' script.
 The `ctk` script will run the java command for you, and do a little support work to avoid overwriting test results when you run the tests multiple times.

 When the tests are done, the reports will be in the `target/` directory.
-There are normal ant-junit reports in txt and XML in `target`, and HTML versions in `target/report/html/`
+There are normal Ant-JUnit reports in txt and XML in `target`, and HTML versions in `target/report/html/`

 ### To use 'java' to run the tests: